-After a violation, a substance abuse professional—or SAP—must oversee the return-to-duty process.
-The SAP will first conduct a clinical evaluation of the employee.
+After a violation, substance abuse professional—or SAP—must oversee the return-to-duty process.
+SAP will first conduct a clinical evaluation of the employee.
 After the evaluation, the SAP is required by the DOT to recommend a treatment or education plan.
-An outline of this plan is then provided to the employer by the SAP, so that the company understands what the employee must complete before he or she can be cleared to return to work.
+An outline of this plan is then provided to the employer by the SAP so that the company understands what the employee must complete before he or she can be cleared to return to work.

 The employee must complete the program designed by the SAP.
 During the treatment process, the SAP will monitor the employee’s progress and ensure he or she is complying with all recommendations.
 Once the employee has made progress through the treatment plan, the SAP will schedule another appointment for a clinical evaluation.
 During this appointment, the SAP will determine if the employee has complied with the treatment plan and has made sufficient progress.
-He or she will advise the employer if the employee has complied with treatment or if the employee cannot be considered for returning to duty.
+He or she will advise the employer if the employee has complied with treatment or if the employee cannot be considered for return to duty.

 Drug and Alcohol Testing

-If the SAP has said that employee has complied with the treatment plan, the employer can arrange a return-to-duty drug or alcohol screening test.
+If the SAP has said that the employee has complied with the treatment plan, the employer can arrange a return-to-duty drug or alcohol screening test.
 If the test is negative, the employer can return the employee to safety-sensitive duties.